-- Come to Orientation and Training; bring your completed Application.
-You will watch a video about hippotherapy, tour the facility, and be trained in stall cleaning and sidewalking.
+- Come to Volunteer Training; bring your completed Application.
+You will watch a video about hippotherapy, tour the facility, and be trained in stall cleaning, safety protocols, and sidewalking.
 (Allow approximately 2 hours and wear appropriate shoes and clothes that can get dirty.)

 - Sign up and get started!

-M.A.R.E. is a non-profit organization that serves approximately 50 riders each week and has 11 horses that require daily care.
+MARE is a non-profit organization that serves approximately 50 riders each week and has 14 horses that require daily care.
 This can be difficult to manage with a small staff.
-Therefore, many of the daily needs of our riders’ lessons and horses are provided by a committed group of volunteers who donate time to sidewalk, lead horses, and complete maintenance tasks.
-You do not need to have horse experience to help at M.A.R.E.; we will train you.
-The importance of the dedicated volunteers to the staff and the riders can never be underestimated.
+Therefore, many of the daily needs for our riders’ lessons and horse care are provided by a committed group of volunteers who donate time to sidewalk, lead horses, clean stalls, and complete maintenance tasks.
+You do not need to have horse experience; we will train you.
+The importance of the dedicated volunteers to the staff, riders and horses can never be overstated.

-M.A.R.E. welcomes those who are interested in donating their time and expertise to M.A.R.E. on a consistent basis.
-We understand that your life is busy and that it can be difficult to give time on a consistent basis, but that is precisely what M.A.R.E. needs.
+MARE welcomes those who are interested in donating their time and expertise on a consistent basis.
+We understand that your life is busy and that it can be difficult to give time on a consistent basis, but that is precisely what MARE needs.
 As you assist the riders, they get to know YOU and look forward to seeing YOU and having YOU work with them.

-If you or someone you know is interested in volunteering at M.A.R.E., please call us at 661.589.1877 or email firstname.lastname@example.org and we will be glad to answer your questions.
+If you, or someone you know, is interested in volunteering, please call us at 661.589.1877 or email volunteer@MAREridingcenter.com to have your questions answered.

 Volunteer Job Description